UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_13.md

 We want to predict the point in grey.

-An intuitive way to do this is predict the grey point using the same label as the next “closest” point (𝑘 = 1) We would predict a target of 1 (orange) in this case.
+An intuitive way to do this is to predict the grey point using the same label as the next “closest” point (𝑘 = 1) We would predict a target of 1 (orange) in this case.